JokeJason/storybook-example-taskbox/README.md

 </p>

 <h1 align="center">
-  Chromatic's Intro to Storybook React template
+  Storybook Practise
 </h1>

-This template ships with the main React and Storybook configuration files you'll need to get up and running fast.
+This project used template from Chromatic, which ships with the main React and Storybook configuration files you'll need to get up and running fast.

 ## 🚅 Quick start